petrayang2002/InterStatHub/README.md

-## current HUBs for statistical tools and dataset sharing in different fields
+## Current HUBs for Statistical Tools and Dataset Sharing in Different Fields

 In response to the diverse data formats in the neuroscience field, Neurodata Without Borders: Neurophysiology 2.0 (NWB:N; Teeters et al., 2015; Rubel et al., 2019) is developed as a data standard of stimuli, imaging, neurophysiology, and behavioral data.
 Scientists are now developing processing pipelines for importing and exporting data from and to NWB:N.
 Dandi datasets in the NWB format.

 Center for Open Science, OSF, Reproducibility Project: Psychology | Reproducibility Project: Cancer Biology

-## how will our work be useful
+## How Will Our Work Be Useful

 Researchers started their training with specific tools like Python, but with the development of more tools and platforms, they need to learn and teach these tools.
 Our work will help this learning and teaching process by offering straightforward translations between tools.